Ready to see what we have coming?

 Brownells has partnered with a few different companies to bring the BRN 180 to life.

-The piston system is made by Primary Weapons Systems for Brownells.
+Primary Weapons Systems make the piston system for Brownells.

 FM Products likely makes the lowers, hand guards, and uppers.